 Definition of Namaste

-This word is widely manifested in South Asia by the practicing cultures of Buddhism.
-The faithful to this religious culture use the word namaste to address superior members.
+This word is very much manifested in South Asia by the practicing cultures of Buddhism.
+The faithful to this religious culture use the word námaste to address superior members.

-The hand gesture that accompanies the namaste, is known as “mudra”, and in Hinduism has a representation: the right hand is equal to the sole of God’s feet and the left hand symbolizes the head of the one who performs the gesture.
+- The gesture with the hands that accompanies the námaste is known as “mudra”, and in Hinduism it has a representation: the right hand is equal to the sole of God’s feet and the left hand symbolizes the head of the person who performs the gesture.

-In the activity of yoga, the word Namaste is used at the beginning or end of each session as a kind of reverence.
-In addition, it is also used for its positive connotation of humility and absence of ego, since those who practice yoga need to part with all burden or negative thought.
+- In yoga activity, the word námaste is used at the beginning or end of each session as a kind of bow.
+Furthermore, it is also used for its positive connotation of humility and egolessness.